erasels/Aspiration-StS/README.md

 "Anachronic Snail Shell": All damage resulting in HP loss from attacks against you is delayed by 1 turn.

+"Supercapacitive Coin": Once per combat: On Right-click: Thunder strikes a random enemy for each charge you have.
+Charges are gained by gaining gold or traveling floors if you have Ectoplasm.

 ## Dependencies:
 BaseMod: https://github.com/daviscook477/BaseMod/releases